dullbananas/fodder/CONTRIBUTING.md

   * The exact text in error messages, CLI output, etc. (but it still needs to have a similar general style)
   * Absence of some issues, e.g. elm/compiler doesn't have a problem with comparing functions until runtime

-Fodder should not have any language features that are not implemented in elm/compiler, unless it's related to ports.
+Fodder should not have any language or syntax features that are not implemented in elm/compiler, unless it's needed for ports.

 ## Bug reports